chrisgrieser/shimmering-obsidian/README.md

 - When **selecting a folder**, you will **“browse”** the selected folder – this means that you are now searching only for files and folders inside that folder.
 	- When browsing a folder, you also have the option to create a new note _in that folder_ (using the template note from `template_note_path`).
 	- Furthermore, you can go up and browse the *parent* folder of the current folder.
 So basically, you can fully navigate the folder structure of your vault via Alfred.
-- When you have set `search_ignore_attachments` in the workflow configuration to “true”, files in your **attachment folder(s) will be ignored**.
+- When you have set `search_ignore_attachments` in the workflow configuration to “true”, attachment file types (images, PDFs, videos) are ignored.
 This basically mimics the behavior of Obsidian's QuickSwitch.

 <img src="https://i.imgur.com/niwUEa9.gif" alt="" width=60% height=60%>